thes/jquery.autosave.js/README.md

 Usage
 =================
-1. Copy (or copy and adapt for your site) AutosaveController.php and Autosave.php to your site
+1. Copy (or copy and adapt for your site) AutosaveController.php and Autosave.php to your site (these files - just examples. you can use your own files)
 2. Copy jquery.autosave.js into your js catalog
 3. Copy and include style.css into your site
 4. Init plugin